 Does death in service count towards the lifetime allowance?

 A lifetime allowance applies to the total value of pension benefits you accrue during your life.
-This value will include any death in service benefit dependent on the way your scheme is arranged.
+This value will include any death in service benefit based on the way your scheme is arranged.
 Your lifetime allowance is currently £1,073,100 and any amount that exceeds this level can be subject to taxation at a rate of up to 55%.
 The Treasury announced plans to abolish the lifetime allowance on 06 April 2024 so for the time being we will explain how this works under the current pension taxation rules.

 Where your death in service cover is paid through a registered group life insurance scheme, it will form part of your lifetime allowance alongside the value of your pensions excluding any state pension.